punxaphil/maxi-media-player/README.md

       - media_player.matrum
       - media_player.hall
 predefinedGroupsTitle: 'My predefined groups' # default is 'Predefined Groups'
+predefinedGroupsNoSeparateSection: true # default is false, which means predefined groups will be shown in their own grouping section

 # sonos-player specific
 noMediaText: 'No media selected'